Join our Discord and be part of our community!

 - High ping = long distance, poor routing, or network congestion.

-- Packet loss = data isn’t reaching the server properly.
+- Packet loss = data is not reaching the server properly.

 - Sudden spikes or jumps in latency often come from temporary congestion on an ISP or transit provider’s side.